 Each report will range from between 15,000–20,000 words and is written in a neutral, non-judgmental tone.
 All entries are edited by Area Editors that sit jointly on the Editorial Committee and who ensure the outputs retain coherence and comparability.
-LAC19 is collaborating with Oxford University Press to publish the Compendium online, open-access, and for it to be updated three times across 2021.
+The Compendium will be online, open-access, and updated three times across 2021.
 UCL, King’s College London, and the Max Planck Institute (Heidelberg) have agreed to fund the open-access charges for the Compendium, ensuring it is available permanently and freely to all.
 All web references to primary legal materials, which are given priority, will be archived and thus provide a permanently available archive of the primary law and government guidance relating to Covid-19.
-The first phase of country reports is in production and will be published in February 2021 and include 22 countries.
-These are Belgium, Brazil, Canada, Colombia, Chile, France, Germany, Hong Kong (SAR), Ireland, Israel, Italy, Kenya, Mexico, New Zealand, Norway, Romania, Serbia, Spain, South Africa, Sweden, Taiwan, and the United Kingdom.
-The second and third phases will be published between May and August 2021.

 The LAC19 Database